dsoiM/googlehomePCPOSH/README.md

 Uses free IoT cloud services IFTTT (If This Then That) and PushBullet.

+Basic concept of this project: You write a PowerShell command or script into IFTTT applet and it gets excecuted on target PC on your Google home command.

 Only Windows 10 supported.
 For earlier windows PowerShell probably needs to be upgraded and have other packages installed.

 Instructions: